Caring for Yourself After Hysterectomy

 Being Aware of Your Emotions

 After a hysterectomy, you may feel relieved to be free of symptoms.
 You may also feel sad about the changes in your body.
 If your ovaries were removed, you may go through some natural mood swings as your hormones adjust.
 Note how you are feeling from day to day.
-Talk to your doctor if you’re concerned about emotions you are feeling.
+Talk to your health care provider if you’re concerned about emotions you are feeling.

 You will continue to need routine breast exams and pelvic exams.
-This includes Pap tests if you still have a cervix.
+This includes Pap tests if you still have a cervix or if you have a history of certain types of dysplasia or cervical cancer.

-If you’re taking hormone therapy, you will need follow-up visits with your doctor to fine-tune your dosage.
+If you’re taking hormone therapy, you will need follow-up visits with your health care provider to fine-tune your dosage.

 What to Know About Hormone Therapy